putyourlightson/craft-blitz/README.md

 The Blitz plugin provides intelligent full page caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).

-- Reduces page load times (TTFB) and load on the server significantly.
+- Reduces server response time (TTFB) and load on the server significantly.
 - Makes your site available even when performing updates and maintenance.
 - Makes it possible to have your site served by a reverse proxy (CDN).